HallM/nodereloadexp/README.md

 ## The approaches

 The experiment focuses on clearing the require cache when loading a module.
-There are four approaches that are being considered.
+There are a number of approaches that are being considered.
 Other approaches may exist and hopefully would be added for comparison.

 ### Require hook